tlswg/tls13-spec/draft-ietf-tls-tls13.md

 secrets down the right side include handshake context and therefore can be used to derive working keys without additional context.
 Note that the different
-calls to Derive-Secret may take different Context arguments, even with the same secret.
+calls to Derive-Secret may take different Messages arguments, even with the same secret.
 In a 0-RTT exchange, Derive-Secret is called with four distinct transcripts; in a 1-RTT only exchange with three distinct transcripts.